Obesity - Over Eating - Diabetes - Weight Loss

 that assist digestion and absorption of nutrients in the small intestine.

-These enzymes help to further break down the carbohydrates, proteins, and
+These enzymes help to further break down the Carbohydrates

 is a condition in which there are excess